fmorriso/APM-reactive-forms/README.md

 ﻿# APM-Reactive-Forms

+## CURRENTLY BROKEN

+As of August 2, 2017, the Edit Product and Add Product sections of this application do not work.

+Something changed in either Angular 4.3.2 and/or Angular-CLI 1.2.6 that causes the Page Not Found to kick in when either of those functions is attempted.

+If anyone has any insights on why this happens, please let me know.

 ## Credit
 The code you see here was first developed by the world-famous developer, Deborah Kurata for her Pluralsight course, Angular2 - Reactive Forms.